omegion/s3-secrets-manager/src/guide/get-started.md

 ## Prerequisites

 S3 Secrets Manager uses a bucket to store your secrets.
 In order to use the tool, you will need AWS S3 bucket created.
 You can use Terraform folder to create one for yourself.

 ## Installation

 You can use `go` to build S3 Secrets Manager locally with:

 ```shell
 go get -u github.com/omegion/s3-secrets-manager
 ```

-This will install `bw-ssh` binary to your `GOPATH`.
+This will install `s3-secrets-manager` binary to your `GOPATH`.

 Or, you can use the usual commands to install or upgrade: